intel/inference-engine-node/README.md

 $ node-gyp rebuild
 ```

+You can use these commands for Linux build.

+**Note:** node-gyp v6.10 and VS2019 are verified on Windows.

-**Note:** node-gyp v6.10 and VS2019 are verified on Windows and Linux.
+**Note:** node-gyp v6.10 and gcc 5.4.0 are verified on Linux.

 ### Test